Applied Research to Solve Real-World Problems in Agriculture, Freshwater, Energy Tech & Climate

 Energy Tech from Clams, Rethinking Island Biogeography and More

 Climate-Smart Ag, Recycling Rare Earth Metals and More

-The Call for Applications for 2018 NatureNet Science Fellows Will Begin in the Fall of 2017.
+The call for applications for 2018 NatureNet Science Fellows will begin September 1, 2017.

 Now in its fifth year, the NatureNet Science Fellows Program – in partnership with leading research universities – has awarded two-year fellowships to 32 promising early career scientists.
 Fellows are expanding their research skills while also field testing science-based solutions to problems at the interface of conservation, business and technology.